JonBoynton/JSConvert/README.md

 Continue?
 (Y/N):
 ```

-If you would like build your own implementation of JSConvert, use one of two functions in the jsconvert.transpilier module: convert() or format_code().
+If you would like to build your own JSConvert application, this is easiest using one of two functions in the jsconvert.transpilier module.
+The functions are convert() and format_code().
 The convert() function accepts a file path while the format_code() function directly transpiles JS code; outputing the result as a string.

 **Example 1:**